tock/tock/doc/courses/sosp/environment.md

 is the Reset button, make sure you hit the right one!).

 The Hail board should appear as a regular serial device (e.g.
-`/dev/tty.usbserial-c098e5130006` on my mac and `/dev/ttyUSB0` on my Linux box).
+`/dev/tty.usbserial-c098e5130006` on my Mac and `/dev/ttyUSB0` on my Linux box).
 While you can connect with any standard serial program (set to 115200 baud), tockloader makes this easier.
 Tockloader can read attributes from connected serial devices, and will automatically find your connected Hail.
 Simply run:

     $ tockloader listen